AiMO-MO-MO/Project-_FF/README.md

 Yes, the mean age for top performing RB (over 150 fantasy points in a season) has dropped since 2000.
 The standard deviation has also declined for both RB’s and WR’s meaning that there are fewer exceptions than there were in 2000 and 2010.
 ![image](https://github.com/AiMO-MO-MO/Project-_FF/assets/130156500/78cac6ad-a82f-43fc-b57a-d73027e2d161)

+Athleticism is important in a physcial sport like football, but the specific combine events may not correlate to on field production.

 ## Group Members:
 Avani Patel